-Greene & Greene designed stairs, interior and exterior structural members in their true joinery were fabricated by artisans.
+Greene & Greene designed stairs, interior and exterior structural members in their true joinery were fabricated by woodworking artisans.

 As Mr. Corhern's Firm exhibited highly customed design, he and myself would hand draft these as it was more time and design efficient to safeguard the projects' integrity.

-This often lead to the exclusion of Trades having to provide "shop drawings" as detailed drawings were frequently produced in 1:1 scale.
+This would often lead to the exclusion of Trades having to provide "shop drawings" as detailed drawings were frequently produced in 1:1 scale.

 Kent State University, Kent, OH, US, Architecture and Environmental Design